Boat Maintenance Tips For Winter

 - Next, vacuum all the cushions/mattresses and store them in an upright position.
 This aids in good airflow for storage.

 - For boats with canvas tops or enclosures, ensure to lubricate all snaps and zippers.
-This is important to do whether you leave them installed over the winter or not.
+This is important work to do whether you leave them installed over the winter or not.

 In Conclusion: Boat Maintenance Tips For Winter